vatesfr/xen-orchestra/@vates/read-chunk/README.md

 - returns the next available chunk of data
 - like `stream.read()`, a number of bytes can be specified
+- returns with less data than expected if stream has ended
-- returns `null` if the stream has ended
+- returns `null` if the stream has ended and no data has been read

 ```js
 import { readChunk } from '@vates/read-chunk'